liranmatcu/Docker_Security_Labs/openwrt/reademe.md

 opkg install luci
 ## WPA3 installation
 opkg install wpad-openssl

-## Run our customized OpenWrt image in a Docker container
-docker-compose run --rm openwrt
+## After this step, it is equivalent to docker-compose run

 # To exit from the Docker instance
 halt